sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     * Paths of trimmed files (_i.e._ output files, also in FASTQ format) are specified with the parameters `-o` (first read) and `-p` (second read)

 ??? success "Answer"
-    This is one way of writing this rule, but definitely not the only way (and this is true for all the rules presented in these exercises).
+    This is one way of writing this rule, but definitely not the only way (this is true for all the rules presented in these exercises):
     ```python linenums="1"
     rule fastq_trim:
         """